 - 1 tbsp ground cinnamon

-Once cookies have cooled, drizzle with icing (powdered sugar + water until desired consistency).
+Once cookies have cooled, drizzle with icing (1 cup powdered sugar + 2-3 tsp non-dairy milk).